Australian Fencing Circuit

 Competitive affiliation is required for all AFC event others than the AFC Schools Championships (for which participative affiliation is sufficient).

 The AFF accepts registrations for entry as per the Operational Protocol that appears on the AFF web site.
-There are no limits to the number of entries to events, with the exception of the AFC
+There are no limits to the number of entries to events, with the exception of the AFC Schools (Individuals) Championships and the AFC Schools (Team) Championships, where the numbers of entries per State may be limited to facilitate the effective organisation of these events.

 The FIE rules relating to competitor ages apply for entry to all non-school AFF events.
 However, o.29.1 applies only for Senior, Under-23 and Junior (Under-20s) events.
 Please see possible exemptions below.
+An exception will be permitted for these events where the fencer has previously achieved a Top 8 final ranking at an Youth (Under15) AFC or AYC event, or a Top 16 ranking at a Cadet (Under17) event.

-For Cadet (U/17) events, fencers must be a 13 years old on the day of the competition.
+For Cadet (U/17) events, fencers must be a 12 years old on the day of the competition.

 For U/15 events, fencers must be at least 10 years old on 1 January in the year of the competition.